priyanshukumarsinha/SchedLang/README.md

 ### **Purpose**

-SchedLang is designed to describe the configuration of periodic or aperiodic tasks in real-time embedded systems.
+SchedLang describes configurations of periodic or aperiodic tasks in real-time systems.
 Each task specifies:

 * **Task name** (identifier)
 * **Priority level**
 * **Deadline**
-* (Optionally) other parameters like execution time or period in extended versions
+* Optionally, other parameters like execution time or period in extended versions

 ---

 ### **Program Structure**

-A SchedLang program consists of one or more **task declarations**.
-Each task declaration defines the task name and its parameters within braces `{}`.
+A SchedLang program consists of one or more **task declarations**, each defining the task name and its properties within braces `{}`.

-**General Syntax:**
+**Syntax:**

 ```
 task <identifier> {